A Rhode Island Department of Labor and Training (RIDLT) approved electrical apprenticeship program is Sponsor driven.

 *EasyPay is not available for this online program.
 Payment must be made in full at time of registration.

-**ADVANCED PLACEMENT - Students who are new to CCRI’s Electrical Program and/or have completed hours should email Donna Costa [email protected] (please use email header: Advanced Placement Request), see Advanced Placement instructions.
+**ADVANCED PLACEMENT - Before registering for a class, students who are new to CCRI’s Electrical Program and/or have completed hours elsewhere should email Donna Costa [email protected] (please use email header: Advanced Placement Request), see Advanced Placement instructions.

 Duplicate/Replacement Certificates: To request a duplicate certificate of completion, please complete our online registration form here.
 There is a $10 charge for a duplicate certificate.